Pfizer NSR 50 (Inspra 50 mg)

 Pill imprint Pfizer NSR 50 has been identified as Inspra 50 mg.

 Inspra is used in the treatment of heart failure; high blood pressure and belongs to the drug class aldosterone receptor antagonists.
 There is no proven risk in humans during pregnancy.
-Inspra 50 mg is not subject to the Controlled Substances Act.
+Inspra 50 mg is not a controlled substance under the Controlled Substance Act (CSA).